Appendix D: Reporting Suspected and Confirmed COVID-19 Cases

 - Public Safety will work with Facilities Management and the local health department to determine building closures and individuals who may need to be contacted.

 - If the individual is not recommended to be tested or the test is negative, the individual should continue to self isolate for 14 days from the onset of symptoms or exposure unless otherwise advised by their healthcare provider.
 If possible, the individual may continue to complete work from home.

 Confirmed COVID Case

-- An individual who has tested positive will immediately complete the self-report form and will include a list of anyone with whom they had close contact (within 6 feet for 15 minutes or longer) on campus and provide a list of all spaces they visited on campus.
+- An individual who has tested positive will immediately complete the self-report form and will include a list of anyone with whom they had close contact (within 6 feet for a cumulative total of 15 minutes over a 24-hour period) on campus and provide a list of all spaces they visited on campus.
 The University will follow the guidance of the local health department regarding notification of individuals who may have been exposed, including maintaining confidentiality, as appropriate.

 - Public Safety will provide additional guidance (if the individual has been on campus in the last 14 days).
 Spaces visited by the individual will be shut down as needed.
 Prior to reopening the space, it will be sanitized.

 - Video: What Happens When a Student Tests Positive

 - IF POSITIVE WITH SYMPTOMS: Individuals can return to campus after receiving two consecutive negative COVID tests (taken at least 24 hours apart) and they no longer have symptoms OR if an individual cannot be retested, they can return to campus after completing a pre-screening assessment and have no symptoms for 24 hours AND at least 10 days have passed since initial symptoms first appeared unless otherwise advised by their healthcare provider.